home-assistant/home-assistant.io/source/_integrations/emulated_hue.markdown

 - `http://<HA IP Address>:80/description.xml` - This URL should return a descriptor file in the form of an XML file.
 - `http://<HA IP Address>:80/api/pi/lights` - This will return a list of devices, lights, scenes, groups, etc.. that `emulated_hue` is exposing to Alexa.

-Verify that the URLs above are using port 80, rather than port 8300 (i.e. `http://<HA IP Address>:80/description.xml`).
+Verify that the URLs above are using port 80, rather than port 8300 (i.e., `http://<HA IP Address>:80/description.xml`).
 Both Google Home and Amazon Alexa/Echo (as of the 2019-08 firmware) require port 80.

 ### Platform specific instructions